wangbo-zhao/OpenMMLab-BoxInst/README.md

 - [ ] ConInst (ECCV'2020)

-Some other methods are also supported in [projects using MMDetection](./docs/projects.md).
+Some other methods in [MMDetection](https://github.com/open-mmlab/mmdetection) are also supported in.

 ## Installation